Adding user-selected files to your VDF | Optimizing your distribution

 VDF Setup Considerations

-When creating the VDF, you should consider to include only what is needed by your audience:
+When creating a VDF, you should consider including only what your audience needs.

 What is an acceptable amount of time to wait for a VDF to open?

 Start creating VDFs to get a benchmark.
 Take advantage of the "Size of File Selected" option.
 On an average PC, it takes about three minutes to save or open a one (1) GB VDF.
-Also consider client internet connection speed when saving VDFs to an STK Data Federate Server.
+Also consider client internet connection speed when saving VDFs to a remote network share or cloud storage location.

 • Not all files compress.
 Big VDFs take longer to load.
-The VDF is similar to a .zip file in that the contents you select are bundled and compressed.
-But all files do not compress equally.
-The file size of an already heavily compressed file will be translated directly to the VDF file size.
-Examples of heavily compressed files are the STK terrain and imagery formats like .pdttx, .pdtt, and jpeg2000.
+A VDF is similar to a ZIP file in that the contents you select are bundled and compressed.
+But not all files compress equally.
+The file size of a file already heavily compressed will be translated directly to the VDF file size.
+Examples of heavily compressed files are the STK® terrain and imagery formats like .pdttx, .pdtt, and .jp2.

 • More than one VDF may depend on the same large file(s).
 If you have more than one VDF which uses the same image/terrain file consider using the VDF Overview to reference dependencies which must be obtained separately by the recipient.

 • Recipients may have the large file(s) already.
-Recipients of a VDF may already have the large files (STK Terrain, Imagery and Maps or Datadisc) in a network location or a location with more available disk space which is different from where the VDF will be saved.
-See Edit Preferences - File Find for setting the search path used by STK to locate imagery / terrain / models.
+Recipients of a VDF may already have the large files (STK Terrain, Imagery and Maps, or STK Data Disc) in a network location or a location with more available disk space which is different from where the VDF will be saved.
+See Edit Preferences - File Find for setting the search path used by the STK application to locate imagery / terrain / models.

 What are the alternatives to excluding large files from a VDF?

-• Let STK re-create some of the data when the VDF is opened
+• Let the STK application re-create some of the data when the VDF is opened:

 • Use the same .pdtt file for both Globe Manager and Scenario - Basic - Terrain.

-When creating a VDF for use exclusively by STK Viewer, you should not include the 2D Graphics window or any Custom User Data.
+When creating a VDF for use exclusively by the STK Viewer application, you should not include the 2D Graphics window or any custom/user data.

-In addition to STK specific content, you can add your own non-STK files to your VDF.
-These may include data files, reports, presentations, HTML pages, scripts, spreadsheets, and other files beneficial to the audience.
+In addition to STK-specific content, you can add your own non-STK files to your VDF.
+These can include data files, reports, presentations, HTML pages, scripts, spreadsheets, and other files beneficial to the audience.

 You can also manually add files that are not automatically included by the authoring process.
 For various reasons, there are file types and datasets that do not normally get included in the VDF.
 The data files can be large, indirectly associated, or exhibit a complex nature.
 Some datasets that are not automatically included are:

 • Core astrodynamic files pertaining to celestial body properties (other than Earth orientation parameters).
-These files are already part of STK products.
+These files are already part of the STK application.

 The following datasets are always linked; that is, content cannot be copied to the VDF.
 You will need to ensure the user has connectivity to the same datasets called by your scenario.